forta-network/docs/docs/python.md

 # Python SDK

-The Forta Agent Python SDK comes with a set of classes to provide a consistent interface for developers to write their agents.
+The Forta bot Python SDK comes with a set of classes to provide a consistent interface for developers to write their bots.
 There are also some utility functions available for your convenience to do common operations like searching for an event in the transaction logs.
-Check out the Python agents in our [examples repo](https://github.com/forta-protocol/forta-agent-examples) to learn more.
+Check out the Python bots in our [examples repo](https://github.com/forta-protocol/forta-agent-examples) to learn more.

-**NOTE**: while you can write agents in Python, you would still use the Node.js `forta-agent` CLI tool to run the agent
+**NOTE**: while you can write bots in Python, you would still use the Node.js `forta-agent` CLI tool to run the bot.

 ## Handlers

-The most relevant functions for agent developers are the handler functions: `initialize`, `handle_block` and `handle_transaction`.
+The most relevant functions for bot developers are the handler functions: `initialize`, `handle_block` and `handle_transaction`.

 Your `agent.py` file must declare a `handle_block` and/or `handle_transaction` function.
 You can implement one or both of these depending on your use case, but at least one must be provided.
 These functions take a `BlockEvent` or `TransactionEvent` as their input, respectively, and return an array of zero or more `Finding` objects.

-You can also optionally declare an `initialize` function that will be executed on agent startup.
-This is useful for fetching some data from the network or parsing some file before your agent begins.
+You can also optionally declare an `initialize` function that will be executed on bot startup.
+This is useful for fetching some data from the network or parsing some file before your bot begins.

 ## BlockEvent